Caligonia/tech_academy/README.md

 # tech_academy
-These are school projects that introduced me to version control
+School projects that introduced me to version control